 - Expert review (where applicable, CFI and grant-specific partnership agency expert reviews are used)

 - Independent review by the Multidisciplinary Review Panel

-Funding for successful proposals will be conditional on securing the balance of project funding from partners and submitting the CFI’s award finalization documentation, within 9 months from the time of approval.
+Funding for successful applications will be conditional on securing the balance of project funding from partners and submitting the CFI’s award finalization documentation, within 9 months from the time of approval.
 Contact the Research Capacity Program if meeting this timeline is difficult.

-RCP Outcomes Report Template (0.1 MB)
+- RCP Outcomes Report Template (DOCX, 86 KB)

 Submissions must be uploaded via secure portal.
 Institutions must contact the program area to receive further instructions.
 For questions about the application submission process, contact:

 You will not receive a reply.
 Do not enter any personal information such as telephone numbers, addresses, or emails.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.
 If you require a response, please go to our Contact page.